intercultural-week/scotland/README.md

-# scotland.github.io
+# intercultural-week.github.io
-Quiz website about scotland for the intercultural week
+Quiz website for the intercultural week at ENSEEIHT